EmilyAlsentzer/academic-kickstart/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 **I'm on the job market this fall 2023!
-If you know of any positions that would be a good fit, please let me know at ealsentzer at bwh.harvard.edu**
+If you know of any positions that would be a good fit, please let me know at ealsentzer at bwh.harvard.edu.**

 My research addresses the challenges of applying machine learning and natural language processing to healthcare.
 I work to develop tools that can augment clinicians and patients by helping them quickly find and interpret abundant medical data.
 My work is motivated by two core questions: (1) How do we develop generalizable models that can learn with limited annotated data? and (2) How can we design trustworthy human-in-the-loop tools that augment clinician decision making?